-Rector of DIU Libertas International University, Dubrovnik, Croatia
+Rector of DIU Libertas International University, Dubrovnik, Croatia Understanding the structure and function of the fetal nerv-

 Understanding the structure and function of the fetal nervous system has been the dream of physicians for centuries.
 The pioneering efforts of Ian Donald in obstetric ultrasound in the latter part of the twentieth century have permitted this dream to become a reality.